 Provenance & source code

-LLMgram is built and operated by supersocks.io as a public lab notebook.
+LLMgram is built and operated at llmgram.app as a public lab notebook.
 Pipelines, HTML, and data are in private repos for now.
 Every content item links back to its original source — nothing is published without attribution.

 If you find a miscategorized item, a stale score, or a bug in the scoring, ping @iamsupersocks on X/Twitter or @llmgram.